Deterministic photon source of genuine three-qubit entanglement: Monte Carlo Simulation

 In the optimized setup, the increased frequency splitting $\Delta=$~\SI{30}{GHz} due to the rotated waveguide implies that we can use a full $\pi$-pulse for resonant optical excitations, as the probability of off-resonant excitation becomes negligible with a larger $\Delta$.
 We also expect a modest improvement of the spin readout fidelity to 99$\%$, owing to the larger $\Delta$.
 For the simulation with GaAs QDs, we take $\Delta=$~\SI{30}{GHz} and assume that the spin rotation Q-factor can be improved by a factor of two with negligible nuclear spin noise.
 In all cases, we take the pure dephasing rate $\gamma_d\approx0.069~\text{ns}^{-1}$ using the formula $V_s\equiv\Gamma/(\Gamma+2\gamma_d)$~\cite{tighineanu_phonon_2018} where $V_s=96.8\%$ is the single-photon indistinguishability extracted in Fig.~4d of the main text.

-To investigate the contribution of experimental imperfections to the state infidelity, we run Monte Carlo simulations using each set of error parameters in Supplementary Table~\ref{tab:simFidelityRealParmeter}.
+To investigate the contribution of experimental imperfections to the state fidelity, we run Monte Carlo simulations using each set of error parameters in Supplementary Table~\ref{tab:simFidelityRealParmeter}.
 The simulated results for the current experiment are summarized in Supplementary Table~\ref{table:error_contributions}.
 To isolate the contribution of individual error sources, we first run simulations taking into account all errors, which yields an entanglement fidelity $\mathcal{F}_o$.
 We then perform a second simulation to extract the fidelity $\mathcal{F}_p$ where an error source $p$ is removed from the simulation.
-The infidelity due to error source $p$ alone can therefore be estimated as $\mathcal{F}_p-\mathcal{F}_0$.
+The fidelity error due to $p$ alone can therefore be estimated as $\mathcal{F}_p-\mathcal{F}_0$.
 Although this approach assumes that all errors are independent, it gives a useful estimate of what to focus on for further optimization.
-Apart from three main infidelity contributions mentioned in Table~1 of the main text, here in Supplementary Table~\ref{table:error_contributions} the corresponding infidelity from imperfect spin readout, phonon-induced pure dephasing of the excited state and finite optical cyclicity are also included.
+Apart from three main fidelity error contributions mentioned in Table~1 of the main text, here in Supplementary Table~\ref{table:error_contributions} the corresponding fidelity error from imperfect spin readout, phonon-induced pure dephasing of the excited state and finite optical cyclicity are also included.
 Note that the simulated fidelity obtained is averaged over $10^4$ Monte Carlo simulations.